CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 * Pip, Toblen's young son, recounts Carp, Qelline Alderleaf's son, who discovered a secret tunnel in the woods, barely escaping the Lavender Lancers' pursuit.
 * Freda, a weaver, mentions that the Lavender Lancers harass all the businesses in town, except for the Tuntin Miner's Exchange, as they don't want to provoke Halia Thornton, who runs it.

 These rumors serve as valuable clues, guiding the characters toward various adventure opportunities in Tuntin.
-Furthermore, any of the inn's patrons can inform the characters that the Lavender Lancers frequent the Sleeping Giant tap house on the town's eastern end, emphasizing the danger posed by these ruffians.
+Furthermore, any of the inn's patrons can inform the characters that the Lavender Lancers frequent the Napping Giant tap house on the town's eastern end, emphasizing the danger posed by these ruffians.

 ### **Barton's Provisions**